 The boat heads straight to Fox Island where you can either choose to kayak for the morning or stay on the boat for the first part of the day tour around the Kenai Fjords National Park.
 If you choose to kayak, which I highly recommend, 3-hour guided sea kayaking tour including orientation.

 Did I say I lucked out on the weather??
-You betcha!
+And how.
 The Alaska air, water and scenery were nothing less than spectacular.

 After working up an appetite, you join the rest of the boat tourists for a full grilled wild Alaska salmon and prime rib lunch at Fox Island Day Lodge (with plenty of sides for non-meat eaters).
 After lunch, kayakers join the boat for the remainder of the day’s Resurrection Bay tour, full of sights of mountain goats, puffins and, if you’re lucky, whales and sea lions.